 Remember that caviar is best when extremely fresh, so if you’re ordering overseas, it’s smart to spend extra on expedited shipping.
 That caviar should be on your spoon ASAP!

 Read reviews, make some calls, and shop around before buying caviar of any kind – it’s an investment that shouldn’t be taken too lightly.

 Iranian caviar is arguably the best on the planet thanks to the unique conditions of the southern Caspian Sea.
-Even if you can’t get your hands on real Iranian caviar, find a way to have premium caviar delivered to your home for maximum enjoyment.
+Even if you can’t get your hands on real Iranian caviar, grab your caviar spoon and find a way to have premium caviar delivered to your home for maximum enjoyment.